OctoberWu/Neovim-from-scratch/MEMO.md

+> !
+DO NOT upgrade `indent-blankline` to version 3, still has unresolved issues !

 ### How to test config script works
 1. remove the nvim cache
 $rm ~/.local/share/nvim/
 2. run nvim
 $nvim ~/.config/nvim

 ### How to add-on a new plugin